dotnetrdf/docs/src/latest/developer_guide/SPARQL-Extension-Functions.md

 ## Implements ISparqlCustomExpressionFactory

-The `ISparqlCustomExpressionFactory` interface provides a factory for your custom expressions, each factory can potentially produce many different extension functions depending on how you've implemented it.
+The <xref:VDS.RDF.Query.Expressions.ISparqlCustomExpressionFactory> interface provides a factory for your custom expressions, each factory can potentially produce many different extension functions depending on how you've implemented it.

 Let's take a look at an example from the dotNetRDF code: